 As with any equipment, an electrical system handles its job to some degree of efficiency ranging from poor to excellent.
 The measure of electrical efficiency is known as Power Factor.

 The motors and other inductive equipment in a plant require two kinds of electric power.

 One type is working power, measured by the kilowatt (kW).
 This is what actually powers the equipment and performs useful work.
 Secondly, inductive equipment needs magnetizing power to produce the flux necessary for the operation of inductive devices.
 The unit of measurement of magnetizing or reactive power is the kVAR.

 !!!
 The working power (kW) and reactive power (kVAR) together make up apparent power which is measured in kilovolt amperes (kVA).

 Most AC power systems require both kW (kilowatts) and kVAR (kilovars).
 Capacitors installed near the loads in a plant are the most economical and efficient way of supplying these kilovars.
-Low voltage capacitors are traditionally a high-reliability maintenance-free device.
+Low voltage capacitors are traditionally high-reliability maintenance-free devices.